Get In, Get Outopen source advice for new programmers breaking into the industry

 If you think open source is important to network with other programmers, and you don’t have a more personal, full-spectrum way to do that, like local meetups, a hackerspace, or volunteering, then you can try to meet people through open source.
 But recognize that merely corresponding online does not count.

 If you can get free tickets as a newbie, attend conferences.
 Don’t be afraid to ask.
-Then skip all the sessions, and stick to the hallway track.
+Then skip all the sessions.
+Stick to the hallway track.

 When open source work goes well—you land a pull request, someone makes you a collaborator on a repository—reach out to your collaborator privately, and see if you can’t “upgrade” to a phone call.
 Introduce yourself, talk shop, mention you’re out for work, and ask their advice.